maxweber/simplevalue.github.io/source/_posts/2013-08-14-froscon-2013-clojure-intro-workshop.markdown

 Participants will be encouraged to pair up and implement [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) supported by a [template project](https://github.com/SimpleValue/clojure-intro-workshop).
-If you are interessted you can find all the
+If you are interested you can find all the
 [details here](http://programm.froscon.org/2013/events/1251.html).

 Join us if you like: